Grab my Top 10 Raw Foods For Cleansing The Body E-book (free!)

 Making sure you get adequate sleep every night is crucial for keeping your body healthy and your hormones in balance.
 While you sleep your body is working extremely hard to eliminate toxins and rejuvenate the cells.

 A lack of sleep increases cortisol levels which has detrimental effects on the body and hormone balance.
 Hormones also influence glucose regulation and appetite control and are influenced by sleep.
+The National Sleep Foundation expert panel recommends that adults get a minimum of 7 hours of sleep per night.

 EXPOSE YOUR SKIN TO SUNSHINE